Tenryu Rayz Integral

 These rods are better than that.
 These are rods you'll want to use all the time.
 Think of them as convenient rods.
 Think of them as "go to" rods.
 If you get one, chances are it will be the rod you reach for wherever you go.

 Some anglers (I think mostly bass guys who fish from boats) have a bias against multi-piece rods.
 Not me.
-I loved my 4-piece Tenryu Rayz Integral!
-But I sold it.
+I loved my 4-piece Tenryu Rayz Integral - but I sold it.
 Sold it?
 Why?

 For one reason and one reason only.
 Tenryu redesigned the Integral rods in 2023 and mine was the previous model (the RZI50UL-4).
-The following is written about the RZI50UL-4.
-It is a long story, for another time, but I have yet to fish my new RZI484S-UL.
 The new rod is 4" shorter, with a shorter grip and shorter sections.
-The line and lure recommendations for the new generation are the same as the previous model.
+The shorter grip is the same as on their discontinued 3'9" Rayz RZ39LL - and I love that little rod.

 But seriously, don't think of the rod as a travel or backpacking rod.
 It's a great rod - it just happens to be very convenient to take with you no matter where you're going or how you're getting there.